One of the most frequently asked questions by new business owners is – how are limited companies taxed?

 What can an accountant do for you?

-When you first set up a limited company, your obligations as a company director may seem very onerous – particularly when it comes to understanding tax, and keeping on top of your accounting paperwork.
+When you first set up a limited company, your obligations as a company director may seem very demanding – particularly when understanding tax, and keeping on top of your accounting paperwork.

 We highly recommend you hire an accountant who will be able to take care of all your tax concerns and make sure you submit your paperwork and pay your company tax liabilities on time.